 Are you a fan of the big clock trend?
 I recently bought one for a very small apartment and I love it.
-For me it wasn’t so much about the trend, it was more about finding the right piece to fill a large wall space between two identical windows.
-After a bit of trial and error I was convinced that a large round clock was the right choice.
+For me, it wasn’t so much about the trend, it was more about finding the right piece to fill a large wall space between two identical windows.
+After a bit of trial and error I was convinced that a big round clock was the right choice. *Written by Liette, Co-Founder of UTR

 My decorating challenge I started with a 600 square foot apartment with an open concept foyer, living/dining room and kitchen.
 Although it’s a small space, this wall is fairly large and is the first thing you see when you enter the apartment – it’s definitely a major focal point.